North (1994 film): Production

-Elijah Wood was cast as the lead in 1993.
+Ryan Merriman stated in a 1999 interview alongside Bobbie Wygant that he auditioned for the lead role before Elijah Wood was cast in 1993.
 The movie was shot in New York with additional shooting in Los Angeles, Hawaii, and Alaska (Prince William Sound and several glaciers).
 John Candy was initially cast as Pa Tex before dropping out and being replaced by Dan Aykroyd.

+Release

+Home media

+The initial VHS release of the film came out in 1995 by Columbia TriStar Home Video (under the New Line Home Video label) and the initial LaserDisc release of the film also came out in 1995 by Image Entertainment (under the New Line Home Video label).
+The film would be out of print for over a decade until Sony Pictures Home Entertainment released a DVD-R containing the film on September 4, 2012, and a BD-R containing the film on August 1, 2017.

 Reception

 North has been called one of the worst films ever made.
-On review aggregator site Rotten Tomatoes, North received a rating of 14% based on 35 reviews, with an average rating of 3.8/10.
-The site's critics' consensus reads, "Laden with schmaltz and largely bereft of evident narrative purpose, North represents an early major disappointment from previously sure-handed director Rob Reiner."
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

 Kenneth Turan stated in his review "The problem overall is not so much that the humor, especially in the parent-tryout situations, is forced, but that it simply is not there at all.
 So little is going on in this mildest of fantasies that it is hard to even guess what kinds of emotional effects were aimed at in the first place."
-Turan also asked "How could director Rob Reiner, whose touch for what pleases a mass audience is usually unfailing, have strayed this far?"
-Leonard Klady of Variety described the film as a "noble misfire" and "that unique breed of misconceived entertainment that only a filmmaker of talent is capable of making."
-Joe Brown of The Washington Post called the film "a gentle, harmless and rather pedestrian fantasy."
+Turan wrote "How could director Rob Reiner, whose touch for what pleases a mass audience is usually unfailing, have strayed this far?"
+Leonard Klady of Variety thought the film was a "noble misfire" that "fails to find the balance or tone that would make the parable work."
+He described it as a "unique breed of misconceived entertainment that only a filmmaker of talent is capable of making."
+Joe Brown of The Washington Post called the film "a gentle, harmless and rather pedestrian fantasy" that "seldom raises more than a chuckle."
+Stephen Hunter of The Baltimore Sun wrote that the film had "no characters, only cutouts", describing it as just "there, dim and witless, occasionally rancidly racist."
 Janet Maslin of The New York Times was somewhat more positive, writing that the film "doesn't always work, but much of it is clever in amusingly unpredictable ways."

 North was a multiple nominee at the 15th Golden Raspberry Awards in six categories including Worst Picture and Worst Director for Rob Reiner.

 In an interview with Archive of American Television, Reiner defended the film, saying: